philManWithBeard/horiseon/README.md

 ## Description

-An accessible webpage for the Horiseon marketing Companyß
+An accessible webpage for the Horiseon marketing Company.

 ## Installation